Hey There! Welcome to Evolving Table!

-You can still find me living and loving life in Texas – Austin, Texas that is.
-I have been married to my husband, Cohl, for over 8 years with our adorable 11-year old husky mix, Tevah.
+You can still find me living and loving life in Texas – Austin, Texas that is, with my adorable 13-year old husky mix, Tevah.

-I enjoy doing any and everything outdoors – from running around town lake, doing a 60-mile canoe trip, or cycling to and from our date night restaurants.
+I enjoy doing any and everything outdoors – from running around town lake, playing tennis, or cycling around town.
 You can also find me cuddling up with a good book or vegging out on way too many episodes of RHONY and RHOBH.

 And of course, a lover of almost ALL food.
 (Can’t seem to get on board with squid or olives just yet.)

 More About My Healthy Food Journey

 Oftentimes I enjoyed a bowl of sugary cereal for breakfast and a PB&J sandwich for my lunch as a kid.

 My parents both worked full-time so dinner mostly consisted of easy-to-prepare meals or fast food on our way to dance, volleyball, or piano practice.
 Even through my college years, I ate the same way… because that was what I knew about eating.

 At age 24 I was suffering from stomach cramps, gassiness, constant headaches/migraines, and just overall not feeling so hot.
 I decided to give gluten-free eating a try.

 After a few days, I was convinced that gluten was enemy #1.
 For over 4 ½ years I was strictly gluten-free and encouraged others that it was THE way.